-GOsC registered and qualified in human and animal osteopathy since 2003, Emma has gained the utmost trust of long standing clients, including those from the professional training world, veterinary practices, pet owners and other health care professionals, for many years.
+GOSC, AAO and RAMP registered and qualified in human and animal osteopathy since 2003, Emma has gained the utmost trust of long standing clients for many years.
+Including those from the professional training world, veterinary practices, pet owners and other health care professionals.

 Whether you, your family, or your canine or equine may be experiencing musculoskeletal problems, osteopathic treatment uses an application of joint articulation and gentle soft tissue techniques to release tight and irritated muscles, tendons and ligaments with the aim of relaxing them and reducing irritation in surrounding tissues.

 This treatment is intended to then result in a reduction of pain symptoms and thereby increase range of movement.